Glia: Neuron repair and development

 Glia are crucial in the development of the nervous system and in processes such as synaptic plasticity and synaptogenesis.
 Glia have a role in the regulation of repair of neurons after injury.
 In the central nervous system (CNS), glia suppress repair.
 Glial cells known as astrocytes enlarge and proliferate to form a scar and produce inhibitory molecules that inhibit regrowth of a damaged or severed axon.
 In the peripheral nervous system (PNS), glial cells known as Schwann cells (or also as neuri-lemmocytes) promote repair.
 After axonal injury, Schwann cells regress to an earlier developmental state to encourage regrowth of the axon.
 This difference between the CNS and the PNS, raises hopes for the regeneration of nervous tissue in the CNS.
 For example, a spinal cord may be able to be repaired following injury or severance.

 Myelin sheath creation

-Oligodendrocytes are found in the CNS and resemble an octopus: they have bulbous cell bodies with up to fifteen arm-like processes.
+Oligodendrocytes are found in the CNS and resemble an octopus: they have a bulbous cell body with up to fifteen arm-like processes.
 Each process reaches out to an axon and spirals around it, creating a myelin sheath.
 The myelin sheath insulates the nerve fiber from the extracellular fluid and speeds up signal conduction along the nerve fiber.
 In the peripheral nervous system, Schwann cells are responsible for myelin production.
 These cells envelop nerve fibers of the PNS by winding repeatedly around them.
 This process creates a myelin sheath, which not only aids in conductivity but also assists in the regeneration of damaged fibers.